cylondata/twister2/docs/documents/code-review/code-review-notes/07202018_JobMaster_Kubernetes.md

 OnConnect in JobMasterClient, a queue must be maintained to know whether an error was recorded or not.

 Job Master port dynamical allocation, a way must be there to discover that port.
+Zookeeper for Kubernetes port discovery (as Mesos section in the project has used it)

 ## Logging Format